dydxopsdao/signotifier/README.md

 This is the preferred method.

-Go to the [Send Signed Message](https://github.com/dydxopsdao/signotifier/actions/workflows/send-message.yml) action and fill in the `subject` and `content` fields.
+Go to the [Send Signed Message](https://github.com/dydxopsdao/signotifier/actions/workflows/send-message.yml) action, press `Run workflow`, and fill in the `subject` and `content` fields.

 Note: in order to include newlines in the `content` field, you need to type `\n` instead of a newline.
 For example: